seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CORNELIA**
 With horror, madly dying, like her life,
 Which, being cruel to the world, concluded
 Most cruel to herself.
-What she confess’d
+What she confess'd
 I will report, so please you: these her women
 Can trip me, if I err; who with wet cheeks
-Were present when she finish’d.
+Were present when she finish'd.

 **CYMBELINE**
 Prithee, say.

 **CORNELIA**
-First, she confess’d she never loved you, only
+First, she confess'd she never loved you, only
 Affected greatness got by you, not you.
 Your daughter, whom she bore in hand to love
 With such integrity, she did confess
 Was as a scorpion to her sight; whose life,
 But that her flight prevented it, she had
-Ta’en off by poison.
+Ta'en off by poison.
 She did confess she had
 For you a mortal mineral; which, being took,
 Should by the minute feed on life and lingering
 By inches waste you: in which time she purposed,
 By watching, weeping, tendance, kissing, to
-O’ercome you with her show, and in time,
+O'ercome you with her show, and in time,
 When she had fitted you with her craft, to work
 Her son into the adoption of the crown:
 But, failing of her end by his strange absence,
-Grew shameless-desperate; open’d, in despite
+Grew shameless-desperate; open'd, in despite
 Of heaven and men, her purposes; repented
-The evils she hatch’d were not effected; so
+The evils she hatch'd were not effected; so
 Despairing died.

 **CYMBELINE**